 Habitat of Indian Wild Ass

 The Asiatic Wild Ass lives in the saline desert, grasslands in arid zone and the shrub land of India.
 At present, the animal is mainly found in the little Rann of Kutch and its neighbouring areas (lying in the Greater Rann of Kutch) in the Gujarat state of India.
 Indian wild ass dwells in Surendranagar, Banaskantha, Mehsana, and other Kutch districts.

+The male wild ass is called stallion and is found living alone in a small group of two or three members.
+It is also seen in small family groups.
 The Indian Wild ass mates during the rainy season.
 The stallions quarrel with each other for the possession of the female.
 The wild ass attains maturity at the age of two to three years.
 During the mating season, the female wild ass or mare goes with the stallion and after few days they come back to join the group.
 The gestation period is for nearly eleven months at one time only one calf is born.

 The Indian Wild Ass usually consumes grass, leaves and fruits of plant crop, prosopis pods and salty vegetation.
 It usually grazes at dawn and at dusk.